devgithubs/HIVE/README.md

 There are some essential set-up steps required before launching the app on Heroku.
 * Firstly, in the IDE within the project directory, create a requirements.txt file for specifying what python packages are required to run the project.
 Typically the requirements.txt file is located in the root directory of the project.

-The current 'state' packages are captured by running the fololowing command in the terminal: pip freeze --local > requirements.txt
+The current 'state' packages are captured by running the following command in the terminal: pip freeze --local > requirements.txt

 * Additionally, Heroku apps include a Procfile that specifies the commands that are executed by the app on startup.
 * Push these files to GitHub and run the app.

+### Initialising Heroku app
+* Create Heroku account and sign in.
+* Select 'New' button and 'Create new app'.
+* Choose a name for the app in lowercase.
+* Choose geographic region 'Europe' in this case.

+### Setting global variables
+Whatever variables are set in the env.py within the root directory must also be set in the Heroku app.
+Specifically, within settings chose 'Reveal config vars' and input the relevant pairs.

+IP, value: 0.0.0.0
+PORT, value: 5000
+MONGO_DBNAME, value: (the name of the database) MONGO_URI, value: